Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

 - Very diverse vegetation type
     - From mixed conifer to costal prairie
     - Fire regimes depend on vegetation, thus they're diverse
+    - Likewise, some regions don't consider burning at all and only do suppression whereas others use burnings frequently
 - General ignition sources
     - At higher mountains, lighting  ignition occurs (still rare, however)
     - At lower elevations / costal areas, human ignition is the main sources